vojtechmusilek/skyspark-tweaks/README-chrome.txt

 **Versions**

 2.0.1:
+- Added faster project picker with autofocus and realtime fuzzy search (disabled by default, can be enabled in settings)
+- Added version number to settings popup
+- Changed text matching to not match if and else
 - Fixed Editor not coloring functions in edge case
-- Added faster project picker with autofocus and realtime fuzzy search (can be enabled in settings)
-- Changed text matching to not match if and else
 - Fixed Editor text search preserving when hashing is not available
 - Fixed Editor text search hiding functions that should be visible
 - Fixed Editor coloring to only color Editor funcs and not docs functions